11 Types of Juicers That Prepare the Perfect Juice Drink

 Horizontal Masticating Juicer

 With the masticating juicers, it's time to leave the world of hand-operated juicers.
 This type of juicer is considered to have one of the most effective juicing techs.
+It basically chews through or cold presses in a less rough way than a centrifugal juicer.

 The reason is it slowly chew up the food and extracts almost every bit of juice within.
 So, there's no chance of you missing out on the total nutritional value.
 Unlike traditional automatic juicers, it doesn't generate too much heat either.
 And yes, they were a bit expensive too.